-As a result of initiatives promoting use of the reporting system, in fiscal 2020, the total number of reports made to the Compliance Committees of Sumitomo Chemical and its Group companies (including listed companies in which the Company holds a stake of 50% or more) was 135, a year-on-year decrease of 16 reports.
-Upon its receipt, each report was worked on, and an investigation was conducted promptly and cautiously into a reported incident.
+As a result of initiatives promoting use of the reporting system, in fiscal 2021, the total number of reports made to the Compliance Committees of Sumitomo Chemical and its Group companies (including listed companies in which the Company holds a stake of 50% or more) was 190, a year-on-year increase of 55 reports.
+Upon its receipt, each report was worked on, and an investigation was conducted promptly and cautiously into the reported incident.
 If compliance violations were found or if a situation that might eventually develop into an incident of violation was recognized, corrective measures were taken properly.
-In addition, information on a violation incident and corrective measures actually taken was shared, as necessary, by other companies of the Group so that they could prevent similar incidents from occurring in their workplace in the future.
+In addition, information on violation incidents and corrective measures actually taken was shared, as necessary, with other companies of the Group so that they could prevent similar incidents from occurring in their workplace in the future.